 Parental visitations, possession of the children, and access to the children are examples of post-divorce modifications.
 Many aspects of a divorce decree can be modified by the consent of the former spouse or by a court order.
 However, all modifications require official recognition by the court.
 Not going through official channels can lead to contempt of court difficulties.
-At the Law Office of Gary L. Nickelson, in Fort Worth, Texas, our attorneys are committed to helping our clients obtain court approval for the modification of any aspect of a divorce decree.
+At The Law Office of Gary L. Nickelson, our attorneys are committed to helping our clients obtain court approval for the modification of any aspect of a divorce decree.

 There are two things that drive most post-divorce modification: kids and money.
 When modifications are related to issues concerning the children, parents are typically trying to alter custody arrangements or the amount of child support being paid.
 In either case, the courts require that there is a material and substantial change in circumstances.
 The increased earning of the non-custodial parent may be sufficient to get a child support order changed.
 And a change in work schedule may be enough to get a custody order changed.

 Our attorneys regularly work with clients to help them understand what constitutes a material and substantial change in circumstances.
-Some things can include increased needs of the child, physical abuse, or drug and alcohol abuse.
-Any modifications will be considered by the courts in relation to what is in the best interest of the children.
+Such changes may include increased needs of the child, physical abuse, or drug and alcohol abuse.
+Any modifications will be considered by the courts in relation to what is in the best interests of the children.
 We help our clients build their case for a modification before going to court to assure our clients understand the likelihood that the request will be granted.

 Contact Our Fort Worth Post-Divorce Modification Lawyers

-If you have any question about the modification of any aspect of a divorce settlement, please contact the lawyers at Law Office of Gary L. Nickelson.
-Our attorneys can be reached by phone at 817-735-4000, by e-mail, or by filling out the in-take form on our Contact Us page.
+If you have any question about the modification of any aspect of a divorce settlement, please contact the lawyers at The Law Office of Gary L. Nickelson.
+Our attorneys can be reached by phone at 817-735-4000, or complete our contact form to arrange an appointment.